 If you want a car service, and prefer to pre-book and pre-pay (don’t worry about surge pricing or meter fares) this would be your best option.
 You can book your GoAirlink here or click on the banner below!

-Now if you find yourself with a ton of luggage, you are short on time, traveling with kids or to/from a destination not really accessible to the public transportation options there is always cabs and ride share services.
+Now if you find yourself with a ton of luggage, you are short on time, traveling with kids or to/from a destination not really accessible to the public transportation options there is always taxi cabs and ride share services, like Uber.

 A yellow, NYC cab FROM JFK will cost you a set $52 fare to any point in Manhattan, in addition to tolls, an $0.80 surcharge, and a $4.50 rush hour surcharge from 4-8pm (plus an optional, but expected tip).
 You can pick up a taxi at the airport-sanctioned cabstands.
 Just look for the signs when you exit baggage claim.

-Taking a NYC taxi from Manhattan to JFK (or from any other point in the city) is subject to the meter fare.
+Taking a taxi to JFK airport (from Manhattan or from any other point in the city) is subject to the meter fare.
 This fare will vary greatly depending on distance, time and traffic conditions.
 The rider is responsible for all tolls, and again the driver will expect a tip of 10-20%.

 ** READ HOW I SAVE MONEY ON EVERY UBER TRIP**